Jacob K. Olupona: Early life and education

 Jacob K. Olupona was born into a family where the lineages of both parents were well known Anglican and non-Anglican priests.
 The many religious activities and denominations he experienced in the villages, towns and cities he grew up in interested him, greatly.
 He watched as people mix traditions.
 As he grew older, the perception of multi-religious traditions of Islam, Christianity and indigenous religion opened spaces for the drive for his early scholarship on the ideology and rituals of Yoruba sacred kingship.

-He graduated from the University in 1975 and did his National Youth Service Corp (NYSC) in Ilorin.
+He graduated from the university in 1975 and did his National Youth Service Corps (NYSC) in Ilorin.
 During his service year in Ilorin, the host Governor of Kwara state, Colonel Ibrahim Taiwo was killed in a military coup as well as General Murtala Muhammed which filled the nation with unease in 1976.
 The memorial church service held for the general and the preaching of an Anglican Priest in the event heightened his scholarly imagination.
 Jacob K. Olupona began to think deeply of the connection of religious pluralism and civil religion in Nigeria.
 These events made him appreciate his own religious background and the freedom of worship in southwestern Nigeria.